 In cases in which LAM actively manages the residual cash in a client account, LAM may charge a fee for such cash management service, in addition to its regular advisory fee.
 Any client whose assets are "swept" into a money market mutual fund or other short-term investment vehicle or other unaffiliated fund will continue to pay LAM's regular advisory fee plus a management fee to the manager of such fund or short-term investment vehicle on the portion of the account assets invested in the money market mutual fund, short-term investment vehicle or other unaffiliated fund.
+In cases where LAM serves as the manager of such sweep vehicle, the client may also pay the regular advisory fee and a management fee to LAM.
 Except to the extent prohibited by applicable law, LAM receives and retains all or a portion of the 12b-1 distribution/servicing fees paid by such vehicles or other unaffiliated fund.